sarsky/Mozzie/docs/source/GettingStarted.rst

 Workspace
 ---------

-For the construction of the Mozzie you will need a large well lit table about 1.5m wide and a power plug for soldering iron, hot glue and the optional heat gun.
+For the construction of the Mozzie, you will need a large, well lit table about 1.5m wide and a power plug for soldering iron, hot glue and the optional heat gun.

 Tools Required
 --------------